Halloween in Korea | How to Celebrate in Spooky Style

 If you’re the type that loves getting spooked by haunted tales and ghostly encounters, the Dark Side of Seoul Ghost tour is a perfect way to celebrate Halloween in Korea.

-Walk through hidden alleyways and secret spots to visit the site of a gruesome massacre, a neighbourhood populated by the spirits of murdered prostitutes, Seoul’s most haunted house, and much, much more.
+On this guided tour, you’ll walk through hidden alleyways and secret spots to visit the site of a gruesome massacre, a neighbourhood populated by the spirits of murdered prostitutes, Seoul’s most haunted house, and much, much more.

 *Due to the nature of this tour, children under 18 are prohibited from joining.

-How to Celebrate Halloween in Korea with Kids
+Halloween in Korea with Kids

 Mounds of candy, super fun costumes, and haunted houses.
 There’s no doubt that Halloween is a big deal for kids of all ages.

-Where to Trick-or Treat
+Where to Trick-or Treat in Seoul

 Trick or treating during Halloween in Korea is not exactly the same as at home, but there are events organized by expat families wanting to recreate childhood Halloween traditions for their kids.
 The best place to find these is on Facebook or other social networking sites.

 These events draws massive crowds to various parks around the city, and it’s always a ton of fun to see all the incredible costumes.
-Of course, these huge gatherings aren’t happening in 2021, but they are sure to return with a vengeance, as soon as it’s safe to do so.

 Pumpkin Family Farm Days at Bear Foot Gardens

-At the event, you can choose a pumpkin from the farm to carve, and participate in various Halloween themed activities like a haunted house or making a witch’s broom.
-There’s also excellent food on offer (for an extra cost) if you get hungry on-site.
+At the event, you can choose a pumpkin from the farm to carve (at a minimum extra cost of 15,000 won for the smallest pumpkin), and participate in various Halloween themed activities like a very small haunted house.

-Where to find Halloween Costumes in Korea
+Halloween in Korea | Costumes

 What’s Halloween without a costume?
 Whether you choose online, DIY, or a physical store, there are several options for getting the perfect Halloween costume in Korea.